Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 - Imported Google Fonts into html via <link>.
 This caused css-classes and -ids to not be applied.
 Fixed it by removing Google Fonts link from index.html and instead importing Google Fonts into style.css.
 - Fixed flexbox-styling by applying differently colored borders to better understand the individual elements' behaviours
+- The boxes on the about page wouldn't

 ## Sources